paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-It...skipped directly to the bottom, and it would seem that the assignment did not happen.
-Let's see if that actually is the case, and what gets output.
+It...skipped directly to the bottom, and it would seem that the assignment did not actually happen.<br />
+Let's see if that is the case, and what gets output.

 ---
 [.background-color: #F0F0F0]